1nst4ll/mango-news/PROGRESS.md

 - Updated the `handleAddDiscoveredSourceToForm`, `openAddModal`, `openEditModal`, and `closeAddEditModal` functions in `frontend/src/components/SettingsPage.tsx` to handle the `enable_ai_tags` field.
 - Updated the source mapping in the `useEffect` hook in `frontend/src/components/SettingsPage.tsx` to include the `enable_ai_tags` field when fetching sources.
 - Updated `docs/backend-setup.md` and `docs/frontend-ui.md` to reflect the addition of the AI tags toggle.

+## AI Image Generation (Completed on 2025-04-28)

+- Implemented AI image generation using the Ideogram API in `backend/src/scraper.js`.
+- Added logic to generate an image only if no thumbnail URL is found during scraping.
+- Added global and per-source toggles for AI image generation.
+- Added `ai_image_url` column to the `articles` table in `db/schema.sql` to store the generated image URL.
+- Updated the `processScrapedData` function in `backend/src/scraper.js` to handle the generated image URL and save it to the database.
+- Updated the frontend `SettingsPage.tsx` to include a toggle for global AI image generation and a toggle in the add/edit source modal for per-source AI image generation.
+- Updated `README.md` and `docs/scraping-methods.md` to document the AI image generation feature.

 ## Next Steps: Astro Frontend Migration